Sriyanka24/Sriyanka24/README.md

 • Proficient in data visualization tools such as Tableau and Power BI.

-• Experienced in data engineering with AWS cloud technologies (Kafka, Glue, SQL, Python).
+• AWS Certified Solutions Architect with experience in data engineering with AWS cloud technologies (Kafka, Glue, SQL, Python).

 • Currently working on my thesis which focuses on "Formalizing MLOps through (Mega)Modeling" for major cloud platforms like AWS, GCP, and Azure.